ogbinar/ftw-de-bootcamp/README.md

 - How do you document & present your DE project?
 Read [this](DOC-GUIDE.md).
 - Other documentation tips.
 Read [this](TECHNICAL-DOCS.md).
 - Data Quality checks using DBT?
 Read [this](DQ-TESTS.md).
+- Learn how to connect Tableau Desktop to ClickHouse server [here](tableau2clickhouse.md).

 # Track Your Learnings